geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Their calm as wondrous as their rage before:
 " Now speed thy course, my bark," the damsel cried,
 ' And snatch the moment of the turning tide."
-She spoke : but scarce the central point they gain, Ere, with redoubled fury, boil'd the main,
+She spoke: but scarce the central point they gain, Ere, with redoubled fury, boil'd the main,
 And whirl'd, with giddy motion, round and round,
 The bark absorb'd descends the abyss profound.

-* The power of oil, in stilling troubled waters, is well known ; though without the assistance of a sea-nymph, it might not be advisable to try its efficacy in the Maelstrom.
+* The power of oil, in stilling troubled waters, is well known; though without the assistance of a sea-nymph, it might not be advisable to try its efficacy in the Maelstrom.
 At the turn of the tide, it is said, that the waters are for a few minutes nearly calm, and that fragments of shivered timber are